-- 1.2 In developing this Statement the Licensing Authority has consulted with the groups set out below, and has taken account of their views. - the police - the fire authority - persons representing holders of existing licences for the sale of alcohol, public entertainment, theatres, cinemas and late night refreshment - persons representing holders of clubs registered under the Licensing Act 1964 - bodies representing businesses and residents in its area - other groups that the Licensing Authority has considered appropriate
+- 1.2 In developing this Statement the Licensing Authority has consulted with the groups set out below, and has taken account of their views.
+A full list of consultees will be inserted in the final version of this document. - § the police - § the fire authority - persons representing holders of existing licences for the sale of alcohol, public entertainment, theatres, cinemas and late night refreshment - persons representing holders of club premises certificates registered under the Licensing Act 1964 - § Bodies representing businesses and residents in its area - S Other groups that the Licensing Authority has considered appropriate